Living the Deep

 Stewart is a bit of a frontier town.
 It’s the end of the road, literally.
 BC Highway 37a ends in Stewart.
 There’s still mining in them hills (gigantic, glaciated mountains, actually) but it’s less than it once was.
 Summer tourism is probably the biggest game in town but it’s also become a bit of an epic winter destination, too.
 Mainly because it serves as one of two locations operated by Last Frontier Heliskiing.
 And right now, Stewart and the mountains around it have been going off in the snow department.
 Consider that at sea level, there is 120cm of snow in town.
 Imagine what it’s like 6, 7 or 8 thousand feet higher than that.
 Metres, not centimetres.

-Snow At Sea Level.
+Snow at sea level.
 Photo - Steve Rosset

 Snow at sea level.